cgwire/kitsu/docs/getting-started-production/README.md

 On top of the schedule, you can define the start date (1), and the end date (2).
 Click on the box to open the calendar and pick a date.
-You can add your global man day as on your quote.
+You can add your global man-days as on your quote.

 ![Production Schedule](../img/getting-started/production_schedule.png)